SCouto97/ais_bsn/README.md

 ![Goalmodel for the BSN](img/bsn_goalmodel.png)

-The image above represents the Goalmodel of the BSN.
+The image above represents the Goal Model of the BSN.
 The contexts considered in this experiment are:

 - C1) SPO2 is available
 - C2) SPO2 valid data range